The Monitoring Working Group (MWG) of the NBCKC

 In order to make decisions on how best to conserve and protect caribou, we need to have accurate information on caribou populations.
 Although this information could be applied more generally if everyone collects the same kind of data in the same way, the variability of caribou habitat across the country makes such standardization difficult.
 For example, what works for monitoring caribou in the mountains of British Columbia, may not work in the boreal plains of Saskatchewan, the forests of Quebec, or the hills of Labrador.
 Therefore, for caribou monitoring programs to be successful in the long term, they must consider the array of methods available for Knowing caribou, and follow best practices when applying each of those methods.

-The goals of the MWG are:
+The goals of the MWG were:

 1. To explore the diversity of monitoring priorities and constraints across the boreal range;